 - Otherwise, we can indicate the path to a recovered firmware directly on the official site of MicroPython here

 We finish by launching the installation of the firmware.

 Features offered by uPiCraft

 uPiCraft behind its simple interface provides all the features we already know about the command line tools rshel (presented in this tutorial) or ampy of Adafruit.
-The huge advantage of uPiCraft is to be able to develop directly on the map.
+The huge advantage of uPiCraft is to be able to develop directly on the board.
 You can at any time upload (Download) or upload and execute (Download And Run) the script.
 We also have access to the file system.
 You can navigate the folder tree and perform

 We have a workspace that allows us to manage projects.